 After college, Sarah worked in the PR department of a local technical advertising agency.
 She then moved to London where she worked in a PR agency in Fleet Street.

-On her return to Henley Sarah set up Voices Ltd in the mid 90’s.
-With offices in Bell Street, she promoted local musicians and bands.
+On her return to Henley in the mid-’90s, Sarah set up Voices Ltd promoting local musicians and bands from offices in Bell Street,

-Sarah now project manages events for the Royal Institute of Architects (RIBA), producing CPD events for their members in the South and South East.
+Sarah now project manages and produces events for the Royal Institute of Architects (RIBA).
 It was here that she launched the Henley Design Day in 2013, a new annual event in the RIBA calendar.
-Its aim is to provide a forum for local Henley architects and designers to meet directly with large numbers of local visitors and obtain business.
-These events have been rolled out at other locations in the South East.
+The essence of the Day is to match Henley architects and designers with local business opportunities.

-In 2017 Sarah initiated the May Fayre move back into the Market Place where it originally took place.
-The aim was to enable local businesses in the town to both participate in and benefit from the day.
-It proved to be a winning decision with nearly all the restaurants and coffee shops full to capacity on the day.
+In 2017 Sarah initiated the return of the May Fayre back to the Market Place where it originally took place.
+The aim was to enable local businesses in the town to both participate in and benefit from the Fayre.
+It has proved to be a winning decision with nearly all the restaurants and coffee shops full to capacity.